jeremyckahn/chitchatter/README.md

 - Organizing groups of people, such as unions or political movements
 - Conveniently moving text or data from one device to another
 - Video chatting with friends and family across operating systems (such as Android and iOS)
-- IT troublshooting via screen sharing
+- IT troubleshooting via screen sharing
 - Livestreaming
 - Sharing sensitive information such as passwords
 - Much more!